lorcan17/atta-data/README.md

   - country: the country
   - country_code2: the 2 letter country code
 - city_dim
-This is a dimensaion table which contains the file path of an image relevent to the city
+This is a dimension table which contains the file path of an image relevent to the city
   - city
   - country
   - image_filepath